unjs/giget/README.md

 ### Options

 - `--force`: Clone to exsiting directory even if exists.
-- `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.
 - `--offline`: Do not attempt to download and use cached version.
 - `--prefer-offline`: Use cache if exists otherwise try to download.
+- `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.
+- `--shell`: ⚠️ Open a new shell with current working directory in cloned dir.
+(Experimental)

 ### Examples